jring-o/nodes/README.md

 ## Where to find the community

-The best place to find the community is on the DeSci Labs Discord server!
+The best place to find the community is on the DeSci Labs Discord server.
 There you will find contributors working on various projects, the DeSci Labs team, scientists and researchers, Node Stewards, and other open-science enthusiasts.
 Come ask questions, test your ideas and projects, and get involved with the events we host every week!

 [Discord](https://discord.gg/BeJ4dxXdaJ)<br>
 [Community Google Calendar](https://calendar.google.com/calendar/u/2?cid=Y181MWUxMDI2ZTA4Zjg4N2IzNDQ1ZDE0ODk2N2M4ZGE3NWY4OWM2ZmViYTNlZjAxZWZhZTZiZjRhOWEzMGE1MmJkQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20)